 In order to be eligible, an applicant must:

-All applications will be reviewed by a committee comprised of AAMDC board members or their designates.
+All applications will be reviewed by a committee comprised of AAMDC board members, staff or their designates.
 The successful candidate will be selected based upon a combination of the following criteria:

 PRESENTATION OF THE AWARD

 The successful candidate will be awarded a cheque in the amount of $1,000 upon receipt of confirmation of registration at a recognized Alberta post-secondary institution.